Resources for Students with Disabilities

 As we transition to more in-person services it's good to know that the Career Centre is accessible!

 Large screen computer with Zoomtext and Dark Reader suitable for students with vision loss low vision

 CCTV unit for use in the Career Centre

 AODA compliant website and assistance is available through our trained LiveChat peer Career Assistants

 Our friendly and highly trained student staff will greet you when you visit in person and help you access resources and assistance you may need

 Need accommodations to attend an event?
 Please let us know ahead of time and we will work with you to facilitate your participation

-Accommodations for appointments with Career Counselors and Employment Advisors are provided such as Skype or phone appointments, adjusting light levels, standing or moving during and appointment.
-Let us know what works for you and we will do our best to make it happen
+Accommodations for appointments with Career Counselors and Employment Advisors are provided such as Zoom or phone appointments, adjusting light levels, standing or moving during an appointment.
+Let us know what works for you and we will do our best to make it happen.

 Questions?
 Speak with someone directly about how the Career Centre can help you.
 Please visit us in person at DV3094 or call 905-828-5451 for assistance.
 You may also reach us through email at email@example.com.